infobsmi/b33s/docs/bucket/lifecycle/README.md

  mc ilm add --expiry-days 365 --transition-days 45 --storage-class "AZURETIER" myminio/srcbucket
 ```

-Note: In the case of S3, it is possible to create a tier from MinIO running in EC2 to S3 using AWS role attached to EC2 as credentials instead of accesskey/secretkey:
+Note: In the case of S3, it is possible to create a tier from B33S running in EC2 to S3 using AWS role attached to EC2 as credentials instead of accesskey/secretkey:

 ```
 mc admin tier add s3 source S3TIER --bucket s3bucket --prefix testprefix/ --use-aws-role